icons

 • Professional Tax Planning: Engaging a tax professional or financial advisor can provide you with personalised tax planning strategies to minimise your capital gains tax.
 Tax professionals are well-versed with the latest tax laws and regulations and can help identify additional deductions, exemptions, and investment opportunities that align with your financial goals.

 This is the same as the capital gains on selling a house.
-If held for over two years, the long-term capital gains tax is computed at 20% of the consideration value.
+The long-term capital gains tax is computed at 12.5% of the consideration value if held for over two years.
+The exemption limit for LTCG has been raised from ₹1 lakh to ₹1.25 lakh.

-The Capital Gain Tax Rate on the Sale of Property
+What is the Capital Gain Tax Rate on the Sale of Property?

 As discussed under the Income Tax Act, the seller must pay the capital gains for movable and immovable property.